Applying for Residency Under the Withdrawal Agreement - Individual

 Proof of sufficient means (usually in the form of a bank statement and certificate).
 More information here.

 Step 1 of the application process can be performed by a representative of the applicant.
 The representative will need to present the documents in person together with a Representative Designation document signed by the applicant.

-After completing this process, a receipt of presentation of the application will be provided to you, allowing you to legally stay in Spain until the resolution is issued (this usually takes up to 3 months, but can take longer in some regions).
+After completing this process, you will receive a formal receipt that you have submitted your application, which will allow you to legally stay in Spain until the result or resolution is issued (this usually takes up to 3 months, but can take longer in some regions).